loyaldev03/cultivation-app/README.md

 * It's fine to have a single PR addressing few smaller tasks / bugs / related items.
 But **use separate PR** for unrelated tasks.

 #### Create Pull Request (PR)
-* Once done with task, push to remote and create a PR to merge back to `master` branch.
+* Once done with task, push to remote and create a PR to merge back to `develop` branch.
 * Assign reviewer and associate the relevent task(s) to the PR.
-    * NOTE: Once a PR is merged, it would automatically be deployed to `staging` server.
+    * NOTE: Once a PR is merged, it would automatically be deployed to `staging` (`https://cannvas-staging.herokuapp.com`) server.

+#### PR to Master
+* When ready to deploy to Client's site, create PR to merge from `develop` to `master`
+* Once merged, the CI will deploy the changes to production and `https://beta.cannected.com`

 ### Running the test suite
 * `bundle exec rspec`